Bhutan is unlike any other destination in the world. Read on for some of the best places to visit in Bhutan!

 Let’s start with the basics.
 I cover a lot of these essential Bhutan travel tips in this article, but here’s a quick recap!

-Visa requirements: All tourists (excluding Indian, Bangladeshi and Maldivian passport holders) require a visa and must book their holiday through a Bhutanese tour operator.
+Visa requirements: All tourists (excluding Indian, Bangladeshi and Maldivian passport holders) require a visa.

 Tour company: Because the price of travel packages (hotels, drivers, guides) are fairly standardized in Bhutan, it is not a very useful comparison tool.
 What it really comes down to is professionalism, experience, reliability and ability to customize your itinerary and hotel preferences.
 We ended up planning our trip to Bhutan with Druk Asia, a Bhutanese tour company that has been in operation for more than a decade.